RBS-RBMS Diversity Fellowship Program

 - the opportunity to volunteer or intern with one of RBMS’s standing or ad hoc committees (whose work range from program planning or membership or diversity to bibliographical standards; see the full committee list)

-- registration fees for the RBMS conference in New Orleans (June 2018)
+- registration fees for the RBMS conference in Baltimore (June 2019)

 - funds covering the cost of travel and housing at RBS and at RBMS